e1abrador/ANSIrem/README.md

 # Why ANSIrem?

-crafted to tackle the inconvenience caused by certain tools (such as httpx, amass, and others) that output results with distracting colors.
+Crafted to tackle the inconvenience caused by certain tools (such as httpx, amass, and others) that output results with distracting colors.
 No longer will you need to rerun workflows or add additional flags to adjust the output.
 With this script, seamless workflow is just a click away.